durbank/ELA-model/Docs/Methods.md

 ## Abstract

-Glaciers are widely used in paleoclimatic reconstructions, with their unique combination of large spatial footprint, direct response to climate, and near-global extent making them indispensable tools.[^motive1]
+Alpine glaciers, with their valuable combination of drastic response to climate and near-global extent, are powerful tools for investigating previous and present climate changes.
-Although increasing computing power enables highly complex transient glacier modeling, the lack of detailed climatic data in the past typically requires paleoclimate studies to focus on computationally simple methods[^motive2] of reconstruction, frequently based on changes in a glacier’s geomorphic extent.[^motive3]
-The equilibrium line altitude (ELA) of a glacier, as a direct measure of annual glacier mass balance, facilitates direct comparisons of climate by avoiding strong dependencies on glacier dynamics and by integrating the myriad variables that can drive changes in climate into a single metric.

-[^motive1]: first sentence reads a bit complicated, I also would suggest to add urgent need to understand glacier response to ongoing climate as glaciers are key to hydrology etc...and I am not quite sure I know the difference between 'large spatial footprint' and 'near-global extent'. may be just say 'Due to xyc, glaciers have been widely used in paleoclimatic reconstructions.

-[^motive2]: that's one way to look at it.
-From the data side, we simply have glacier record all over the planet, but all are point-measurements, and we need fast, versatile and flexible simple models to upscale and compare.
-Isn't that a gap you fill with this?

-[^motive3]: Seems like there needs to be a transition here relating ELAs first to geomorphic extent, then to mass balance and climate.

-Here we detail an ELA model that retains the simplicity of many other paleo-glacier reconstructions, but further incorporates physically-based assumptions that relate this estimate more directly and generally to glacier mass balance than statistical approaches[^abstract1].
-The model is largely derived from a simple linear glacier-length model presented in [@oerlemans_minimal_2008], with modifications specific to quantifying ELAs and ELA changes.
+These glaciers also represent critical water resources for areas around the globe and have the potential for far-reaching effects in a warming world.
+Advancements to better understand and model glacial changes and the variables influencing them are therefore paramount.
+Many glacier models fall into one of two endmembers; either highly complex transient models requiring careful tuning of multiple parameters to individual glaciers, or basic empirical correlations of glacier area and length with few considerations for local and regional variations in glacier characteristics.
+Here we detail a physically-based steady-state model for alpine glaciers relating directly to glacier mass balance (via the equilibrium line altitude) while retaining the simplicity of other morphology methods, and simultaneously including error estimates.
-We provide MATLAB functions and scripts of this model to provide a user-friendly and generally-applicable method to estimate glacier ELAs from easily-measured morphology parameters, with a particular emphasis on paleo-glacier reconstructions.
+We provide MATLAB functions and scripts of this model to provide a user-friendly and generally-applicable method to estimate glacier equilibrium line altitudes from only a limited humber of glacier bed topography and glacier width measurements.
-As a test of the model’s efficacy, we compare the model results for present-day glaciers in the Swiss Alps with previously published estimates of ELAs and intermediate model outputs.
+As a test of the model’s efficacy, we compare the model results for present-day glaciers in the Swiss Alps with previously published estimates of equilibrium line altitudes and intermediate model outputs.

-[^abstract1]: which 'statistical approaches'?
-Not sure I understand this statement.
-Could you just say '...that relate the ELA estimate directly to glacier mass balance.'??

 ## Graphical abstract